 28 May was Menstrual Hygiene Day.
 What did you do to ensure that #MenstruationMatters?

-Here, Chella Quint of Adventures in Menstruating shares news and resources from her menstruation education research project.
+Here, Chella Quint, menstruation education researcher and the creator of Adventures in Menstruating shares news and resources from her menstruation education research project.
 Follow @chellaquint and @periodpositive for updates on school and workshop resources and training opportunities.

 Click the link for Menstruation Education Top Tips.

 Read Chella’s guest post at Education for Choice.

 Watch Chella’s TEDx talk to find out more!

 - Free, unbranded, objective, and inclusive of reusables like menstrual cups and cloth pads

 - Supported more comprehensively by the National Curriculum, particularly in Science and PSHE